awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-athena-workgroup-workgroupconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ExecutionRole`  <a name="cfn-athena-workgroup-workgroupconfiguration-executionrole"></a>
-Role used in an Apache Spark session for accessing the user's resources\.
+Role used to access user resources in an Athena for Apache Spark session\.
+This property applies only to Spark\-enabled workgroups in Athena\.
 *Required*: No
 *Type*: String
 *Minimum*: `20`